Explainable Brain Age Prediction using coVariance Neural Networks: Methods Overview for Brain Age Prediction

 \subsection{Training the VNNs on HC group}

 We first train the VNN model to predict chronological age using the cortical thickness features for the HC group.
 This enables the VNN models to capture the information about healthy aging from the cortical thickness and associated anatomical covariance matrix.
-The hyperparameters for the VNN architecture and learning rate of the optimizer were chosen according to a hyperparameter search procedure using the package Optuna~\cite{akiba2019optuna}.
+The hyperparameters for the VNN architecture and learning rate of the optimizer were chosen according to a hyperparameter search procedure~\cite{akiba2019optuna}.
 The VNN model had $L = 2$-layers with a filter bank, such that we had $F = 5$, and $6$ filter taps in the first layer and $10$ filter taps in the second layer.
 The learning rate for the Adam optimizer was set to $0.059$.
 The number of learnable parameters for this VNN was $290$.
 The HC group was split into a $90/10$ training/test split, and the covariance matrix was set to be the anatomical covariance evaluated from the training set.
 A part of the training set was used as a validation set and the other used for training the VNN model.
-We trained a set of 100 VNNs on different permutations of the training data.
+We trained 100 VNN models, each on a different permutation of the training data.
 The training process was similar for all VNNs and is described in Appendix~\ref{vnn_train_proc}.
 No further training was performed for the VNN models in the subsequent analyses.